zediious/aurbaesence/content/en/docs/Mandatory Reading/Mod List Tweaks/Optional Features/enb.md

 2. Enable the **ENBSeries Core** mod.
 This must always be enabled when using ENB.

 3. If you are using **ENB Preset - Silent Horizons 2 - Universal Core**, you MUST enable the **KiLoader for Skyrim** mod.
 If you are not using this preset, DO NOT enable **KiLoader for Skyrim**.
 The other two presets do not require anything except for **ENBSeries Core** to be enabled.

+4. Optionally, click on the **Filter** option for the left pane of Mod Organizer, and search for `[ENBLight]`.
+Enable all of the mods that start with  `[ENBLight]`.
+You may need to expand the collapsed "ENB LIGHT (OPTIONAL)" separator.

+- This is an optional feature, ENB light can enact a larger performance hit in certain locations, but I do recommend using it if you are going to use ENB.

-Ensure that you only have one preset enabled at a time.
+**Ensure that you only have one preset enabled at a time**

+If you have already enabled ENB are switching back to Community Shaders, click on the **Filter** option for the left pane of Mod Organizer, and search for `[ENBLight]`. **Disable all of the mods that start with**  `[ENBLight]`.
+You may need to expand the collapsed "ENB LIGHT (OPTIONAL)" separator.

+- It is very important that these are disabled when Community Shaders are in use. **They are disabled by default**.

 ## [NEXT >> Frame Generation - Optional Feature](../nvidiadlss)